amykatherines/PyBer_Analysis/README.md

 # PyBer Ride-Sharing Analysis

 ## Overview
-PyBer's CEO has requested an analysis for ride-sharing data help the company improve access to ridesharing services and determine affordability to underserved neighborhoods.
+PyBer's CEO has requested an analysis for ride-sharing data to help the company improve access to ridesharing services and determine affordability to underserved neighborhoods.
 Our analysis will create visualizations of our ride-share data aggregated by city type - Rural, Suburban and Urban and viewed over time.
-The visualizations will assist in viewing the relationship between drivers, riders and type of city.
-I'll also provide my three recommendations for the business based on the data analysis.
+The visualizations will assist in understanding the relationship between drivers, riders and type of city.
+I'll also provide my three recommendations for the business based on this data analysis.

 ## Results